Patrick Newbigging: Early life

 He was born at 18 St Andrew Square in Edinburgh's New Town the son of Lilias Steuart and her husband, the Edinburgh surgeon Sir William Newbigging.

 He studied medicine at the University of Edinburgh.
 While a student he joined the Royal Medical Society and gave a dissertation to the Society in 1833 on the origin of heart sounds and pulsations.
 In this he suggested that the apex beat was produced by ventricular systole and not diastole as had been suggested by William Stokes and Dominic Corrigan and was the prevalent view at the time.
 He received his doctorate (MD), in 1834, writing his thesis on the same topic, under the title On the causes of the impulse and sounds of the heart.
 He became a Fellow of the Royal College of Surgeons of Edinburgh in the same year and was elected President of the Royal Medical Society in 1835.

 Medical career

 Before settling into practice in Edinburgh he made a tour of medical centres in Europe, promoting his ideas on auscultation of the heart.
 He then joined his father in general practice in Edinburgh and was elected a medical officer to the New Town Dispensary.
 He was medical officer to John Watson's Institution, to Cauvin's Hospital and was one of the original physicians to the Sick Children's Hospital in Edinburgh.
-In 1845 he was elected a member of the Aesculapian Club.
+In 1845 he was elected a member of the Harveian Society of Edinburgh and the Aesculapian Club.
 In 1847 he translated the Practical Treatise on Auscultation written by Jean Baptiste Barth and Henri-Louis Roger.